-Opinion | Trump’s latest health care lies reveal what a second term would look like
+Opinion | Trump’s latest health-care lies reveal what a second term would look like

-As we’re forced to keep repeating, Trump will not protect those with preexisting conditions; those protections originate with the Affordable Care Act, which Trump tried to repeal with legislation and is now attempting to get the Supreme Court to strike down.
+As we’re forced to keep repeating, Trump will not protect those with preexisting conditions: Those protections originate with the Affordable Care Act, which Trump tried to repeal with legislation and is now attempting to get the Supreme Court to strike down.

-But his second lie — the phantom Trump health care plan, always mere weeks away — is more directly relevant to the question of what will happen in the future.
+But his second lie — the phantom Trump health-care plan, always mere weeks away — is more directly relevant to the question of what will happen in the future.

-“We’re going to be doing a healthcare plan very strongly and protect people with preexisting conditions,” Trump said.
+“We’re going to be doing a health-care plan very strongly and protect people with preexisting conditions,” Trump said.
 When host George Stephanopoulos pointed out that Trump has said he was about to release a plan on many previous occasions, Trump replied, “I have it all ready, and it’s a much better plan for you.”

 I shouldn’t have to say that he has nothing “all ready,” and it will not be better for anyone.
 But I do.

 Health care, it should be clear by now, is one of the many policy issues about which Trump couldn’t care less.
 There are, however, people in his administration who do care.
-Their efforts are driven in a single direction: To take government-provided health coverage away from as many people as possible, and to remove restrictions on insurance companies so they can do things like sell “junk insurance” plans that offer little more than the illusion of coverage.
+Their efforts are driven in a single direction: to take government-provided health coverage away from as many people as possible, and to remove restrictions on insurance companies so they can do things like sell “junk insurance” plans that offer little more than the illusion of coverage.

 This is what the next four years will look like if Trump is reelected.
-While there will almost certainly not be a repeat of the GOP’s disastrous attempt to repeal the ACA in Congress, the administration will use the regulatory authority it has to chip away at government coverage wherever it can, particularly by trying to restrict access to Medicaid, which covered 67 million Americans as of earlier this year.
+While there will almost certainly not be a repeat of the GOP’s disastrous attempt to repeal the ACA in Congress, the administration will use the regulatory authority it has to chip away at government coverage wherever it can, particularly by trying to restrict access to Medicaid, which covered nearly 67 million Americans as of earlier this year.

 Those efforts appear to have already borne fruit; after plummeting as a result of the ACA, the number of Americans without health coverage has increased every year Trump has been in office.
-According to the latest Census Bureau data, 30 million Americans were uninsured in 2019.
+According to the latest Census Bureau data, nearly 30 million Americans were uninsured at some point in 2019.
 And that was before the pandemic hit and tens of millions of people lost their jobs.

 The Trump administration simply does not see that as a problem that requires addressing.
 Quite the opposite; they want to push more people off their insurance.
 The administration official who oversees Medicaid, Seema Verma, has made no bones about her belief that every person who gets Medicaid represents a failure on the part of our society.
 When she isn’t spending millions of taxpayer dollars on Republican PR consultants to polish her public image, Verma devotes her efforts to finding new ways to reduce the number of Americans with secure health care.